Subscribe to Our Blog

 Figure 2.
-A Flame spectrometer measured fluorescence of fluorescein in water.
+A spectrometer measured fluorescence of fluorescein in water.
 A logarithmic plot shows the integration time required to reach the optimum signal level as a function of slit size.
 The smaller the slit size, the longer the integration time that is needed.

-With the interchangeable slit design of Ocean Insight spectrometers, users can adjust the spectrometer’s optical resolution and throughput performance simply by switching the interchangeable slits.
+With the interchangeable slit design of Ocean Optics spectrometers, users can adjust the spectrometer’s optical resolution and throughput performance simply by switching the interchangeable slits.
 Interchangeable slits give users more freedom in spectrometer design, with no need for spectrometer rework and realignment at the manufacturer’s facility.